JulianGHill/openrelik-worker-dissect-ncsc-nl/README.md

 ## What you can run from the OpenRelik UI

 - **Dissect target-info (`run_target_info`)** – single-click runs the standard `target-info` recipe with no additional configuration.
+Optional ELK exports are available by pasting a Dissect writer URI (for example `elastic+http://elastic:9200?index=dissect-target-info&verify_certs=false`) into the new **Elastic writer URI** field.
+The worker transparently replays `target-info --record` for each evidence file and streams the records through `rdump -w` so your Elasticsearch cluster receives the same structured output the CLI would have produced.
 - **Dissect query (`run_query`)** – choose any Dissect console script (for example `target-query`, `target-dd`, `target-shell`) and provide optional CLI arguments.
 The worker captures stdout/stderr, raises clear errors when the tool exits